 In accordance with ASU 2014-09, the Company has elected not to disclose the aggregate amount of the transaction price allocated to remaining performance obligations for its contracts that are one year or less, as the revenue is expected to be recognized within the next year.
 Furthermore, the Company has elected not to disclose the aggregate amount of the transaction price allocated to remaining performance obligations for its agreements wherein the Company's right to payment is in an amount that directly corresponds with the value of Company's performance to date.
-However, periodically the Company enters into arrangements with customers to provide diagnostic testing and/or pharmaceutical and clinical services that may have terms longer than one year and include multiple performance obligations.
-As of September 30, 2018, the aggregate amount of the transaction price of such contracts that is allocated to the remaining performance obligations is \$7.3, \$4.3 of which the Company expects to recognize in fiscal 2019.
+However, the Company periodically enters into arrangements with customers to provide diagnostic testing and/or pharmaceutical and clinical services that may have terms longer than one year and include multiple performance obligations.
+As of December 31, 2019, the aggregate amount of the transaction price of such contracts that is allocated to the remaining performance obligations is \$3.1.

-Significant judgments are required in determining the transaction price and satisfying performance obligations under the new revenue standard.
-The Company provides discounts such as early payment, self-pay and volume discounts to its customers.
+The Company provides discounts such as self-pay and volume discounts to its customers.
 In determining the transaction price, Myriad includes an estimate of the expected amount of consideration as revenue.
 The Company applies this method consistently for similar contracts when estimating the effect of any uncertainty on an amount of variable consideration to which it will be entitled.
-An estimate of transaction price does not include any estimated amount of variable consideration that are constrained.
 The Company applies the expected value method for sales where the Company has a large number of contracts with similar characteristics.

 In addition, the Company considers all the information (historical, current, and forecast) that is reasonably available to identify possible consideration amounts.
-In determining the expected value under the new standard, the Company considers the probability of the variable consideration for each possible scenario.
+The Company considers the probability of the variable consideration for each possible scenario.
 The Company also has significant experience with historical discount patterns and uses this experience to estimate transaction prices.
-In accordance with ASU 2016-12, the Company has elected to exclude from the measurement of transaction price, all taxes assessed by a governmental authority that are both imposed on and concurrent with a specific revenue-producing transaction and collected by the Company from a customer for e.g. sales tax, value added tax etc.
+The Company excludes from the measurement of transaction price all taxes assessed by a governmental authority that are both imposed on and concurrent with a specific revenue-producing transaction and collected by the Company from a customer for e.g. sales tax, value added tax etc.

-The Company has elected to apply the practical expedient related to costs to obtain or fulfill a contract since the amortization period for such costs will be one year or less.
-Accordingly no costs incurred to obtain or fulfill a contract have been capitalized.
-The Company has also elected to apply the practical expedient for not adjusting revenue recognized for the effects of the time value of money.
+The Company applies the practical expedient related to costs to obtain or fulfill a contract since the amortization period for such costs will be one year or less.
+Accordingly, no costs incurred to obtain or fulfill a contract have been capitalized.
+The Company also applies the practical expedient for not adjusting revenue recognized for the effects of the time value of money.
 This practical expedient has been elected because the Company collects very little cash from customers under payment terms and vast majority of payments terms have a payback period of less than one year.